 How Do You Give Resin A Water Bath?

-1. Place the capped resin & hardener bottles in a container
+1. Place tightly capped resin & hardener bottles in a container of warm water

-Place the capped resin and hardener bottles in a container.
-A tall, thin container will prevent the bottles from tipping over into the water.
+Place the tightly capped resin and hardener bottles in a tall, thin container to prevent them from tipping over.
 Fill the container with warm water until the water line reaches approximately halfway up the bottle.

 ⚠️ Don't use hot or boiling water in the water bath.
 Best practice is to use warm water, as you would for a baby's bath.
 If the resin gets too hot, it can cure prematurely (or even instantly) once mixed.